What is it about?

 A soldier is a tool, not a sentimental being.

-Flinging the door open, I’m met with the stone cold wall and a faint smell of burning resin coming from the torches lining the long hallway.
+Flinging the door open, I’m met with the stone-cold wall and the faint smell of burning resin coming from torches flickering down a narrow hallway.
 It’s quiet.
-The rest of the soldiers must have already gathered at the Great Hall, ready to spend a brief moment to honor those who have fallen in the recent expedition.
-Soon they will have to abandon their emotions–the only thing linking them to their sentience–and return to their posts as stoic soldiers.
+No doubt soldiers have already gathered in the Great Hall—ready to spend a brief moment honoring those who have fallen in the recent expedition.
+Soon they will abandon their emotions—the only thing linking them to their sentience—and return to their posts as stoic soldiers.

 One hundred and four dead.